Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

 - Check code formatting and quality
 - Compile and test code for different platforms
+- Periodically run tasks
+    - Big tests, nightly builds...
+- Build documentation and deploy it
 - Generate coverage reports and visualization
-- Build documentation and deploy it
 - Build, package, and upload releases

 ---